SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 bulk actions menu doesn't appear in MS Edge (breakpoints not hit), but works in chrome confirmation buttons are labelled undefined

+* have named sets of graph sync settings in config, selectable to set all graph sync settings, or custom, where user can enter any settings
+* in cyphertocontent step, improve parallelisation, work off ratio to cores?
 * check if static files fixes visualisation
 * add analyser to vis project
 * check if running from vs fixes views issue